UPDATE: Now you can set up beacon marketing without investing in your own app

 Proximity marketing is all about marketing to your consumer at the right place, at the right time, with highly relevant and personalized notifications.
-Over the past year, we have seen a number of brands ranging from casinos to theme parks, opt in to enhance their customer experience using proximity marketing technologies.
+It provides outstanding results for businesses in combination with the right advertising strategies and tools.
+Over the past year, we have seen a number of brands ranging from casinos to theme parks, opt-in to enhance their customer experience using proximity marketing technologies.
 Marketers across various verticals are now beginning to realize that proximity marketing offer enormous potential beyond merely delivering vouchers and coupons.
 These tools work best when they are used by brands to better understand the needs and wants of their customer base, as well as notable patterns in buying behaviour.

 As we look to 2015, we will see more and more brands reorganizing their marketing strategies around this new technology.
 More importantly, as more and more proximity marketing campaigns showcase what’s on offer, there will be a huge change in consumers’ perceptions as it reinforces the trust factor by highlighting the fact that it is the consumer who truly benefits from the technology.

 In this post, we will discuss the basics of proximity marketing, how it works and what it holds in the future.

 Also known as ‘hyperlocal marketing’, proximity marketing involves targeting potential consumers with personalized adverts based on how near a consumer (or device) is to a specific location and enticing them to make a purchasing decision in the immediate future.